 Book clubs sound like great ideas, but when it gets down to actually reading and then talking about a book, it’s hard to make time for it.

 If you start a book club at work that involves books in your field, the dynamics change.
 It’s no longer leisure time, but time spent with co-workers becoming better in your industry.
-Stay up-to-date on current industry work and engage with co-workers by taking time to read books together.
+Stay up-to-date on current industry work and engage with coworkers by taking time to read books together.
 You will not only learn a lot, but you will also improve your relationships with your coworkers when looking for things to do when bored at work.

 9. Exercise Your Brain by Writing